 - Total Publishing Revenue includes all publishing revenue from all the divisions of an organization (primary and secondary) for all types of activities (advertising, books, journals, databases, article charges, etc).
 For membership organizations, member dues allocated to subscriptions will be included in total publishing revenue.

 - For organizations that publish scholarly information as an ancillary activity, such as government organizations, the higher of either (1) total expenses for publishing operations or (2) gross publishing revenue should be used in determining the appropriate membership fee.

 - The member is considered to be the largest legal entity rather than a division.
 Membership fee billing will be done on a calendar year basis.

 - Members will self-categorize.

-- Send public access content reuse License and Embargo metadata to Crossref.
+- Send open access content reuse License and Embargo metadata to Crossref

-- Expand public access from your online platform to provide access to the Best Available Version(s) of articles reporting on funded research (Accepted Manuscript or Version of Record) after an embargo or immediately according to your license terms.
+- Expand open access from your online platform to provide access to the Best Available Version(s) of articles reporting on funded research (Accepted Manuscript or Version of Record) after an embargo or immediately according to your license terms

 Please email firstname.lastname@example.org if you wish to join as a Publisher Member.